iamabhi898/googleTasksCloneRN/README.md

 `Read the documention of React Native for Installation and Environment Setup ` [here](https://reactnative.dev/docs/environment-setup)

-Download the project the run following commands.
+Download the project then run following commands.

 ```
 npm install